derf/feh/README.md

 Before proposing a new feature, please consider the scope of feh: It is an image viewer and cataloguer, not an image editor or similar.
 Also, its option list is already pretty long.
 Please discuss your ideas in a feature request before opening a pull request in this case.
+Also, keep in mind that feh is developed as a hobby project and that there is absolutely no obligation for anyone to implement requested features or review merge requests.

 Please keep in mind that feh's options, key bindings and format specifiers are documented in two different places: The manual (man/feh.pre) and the help text